Biography

 Our Animal's Story

-There are currently three male barn owls in the habitat.
-The first owl arrived at ZooAmerica in August of 2016.
-He was found in the wild with an injured left wing and was taken to a wildlife rehabilitator.
-He was not able to be released back into the wild since it could no longer fly.
-The second owl arrived at ZooAmerica in June of 2018 as a 4 month old from Western North Carolina Nature Center.
-The third owl arrived at ZooAmerica in October of 2020 from the Maryland Zoo.
-This male owl was injured in the wild and was taken to a Baltimore wildlife rehabilitator where it was decided that he was non-releasable due to his injuries.
+There are currently two male barn owls in the habitat.
+One of the owls arrived at ZooAmerica in June of 2018 as a 4 month old from the Western North Carolina Nature Center.
+The other owl arrived at ZooAmerica in October of 2020 from the Maryland Zoo.
+This owl was injured in the wild and was taken to a Baltimore wildlife rehabilitator where it was decided that he was non-releasable due to his injuries.